salesforce/refocus-collector/SGT.md

 A Sample Generator Template has following attributes:

 - `name` (String, required) - the name of the sample generator template.
 - `version` (String, required) - a version number in the form of `MAJOR.MINOR.PATCH`.
-Increment the MAJOR version when you make incompatible API changes; increment the MINOR version when you add functionality in a backwards-compatible manner; increment the PATCH version when you make backwards-compatible bug fixes.
+Increment the MAJOR version when you make incompatible API changes; increment the MINOR version when you add functionality in a backwards-compatible manner;
+increment the PATCH version when you make backwards-compatible bug fixes.
 See http://semver.org/ for more information on semantic versioning.
 - `description` (String, required) - a detailed description of the sample generator template.
 A good description will include sufficient information for a Refocus user to determine whether they want to use this template to generate their samples.
 Describe the purpose, the algorithm, the error handling, and anything else you want your users to understand about how this template works.
-- `keywords` (Array of Strings, optional) - a list of keywords in the form of an array of strings.
+- `tags` (Array of Strings, optional) - a list of tags in the form of an array of strings.
 This will help users looking for an appropriate sample generator template.
 - `author` (Object, required) - contact information for the author of the sample generator template, i.e. who to contact for help.
   - `name` (String, required)
   - `email` (String, required)